 You can track the status of your admission and view which documents we still require to finalize your admission in your MyCUBoulder account.

 If you will be privately sponsored, including sponsoring yourself, you must complete and submit the Financial Statement for International Applicants (PDF) and bank statement.
+We do not accept the CollegeBoard International Student Certification of Finances in place of our own Financial Statement for International Applicants.

-If you are financially supported by your government, home institution, or sponsoring agency, you must provide an official letter from that agency as evidence.
+If you are financially supported by your government, home institution or sponsoring agency, you must provide an official letter from that agency as evidence.

 The letter must: